goodluckoguzie/BigData-Infrastructure/Week8_Hadoop/Practical_15_HDFS_I.markdown

   ```bash
   ls
   ```
-  - Expected Output:
+  - **Expected Output**:
     ```
     sf-salaries-2011-2013.csv  sf-salaries-2014.csv
     ```
 - **Note**: You can paste URLs into PuTTY by right-clicking in the terminal.
+If `wget` fails, ensure you typed the URL correctly or check your internet connection.

-**Why**: These datasets (CSV files containing salary data) will be used for Hadoop processing.
+- **Why**: These datasets (CSV files containing salary data) will be used for Hadoop processing.
 Downloading them to the local file system is the first step before uploading to HDFS, where Hadoop can access them.

-## Task 3: Prepare HDFS and Upload Files
+### Task B3: Prepare HDFS and Upload Files
 **Objective**: Switch to the HDFS user to configure permissions, create directories in HDFS, and upload files from the local file system.

 **Activity**: